Computational complexity theory: Important complexity classes

 Many important complexity classes can be defined by bounding the time or space used by the algorithm.
 Some important complexity classes of decision problems defined in this manner are the following:

-The logarithmic-space classes (necessarily) do not take into account the space needed to represent the problem.
+Logarithmic-space classes do not account for the space required to represent the problem.

 It turns out that PSPACE = NPSPACE and EXPSPACE = NEXPSPACE by Savitch's theorem.

 Other important complexity classes include BPP, ZPP and RP, which are defined using probabilistic Turing machines; AC and NC, which are defined using Boolean circuits; and BQP and QMA, which are defined using quantum Turing machines. #P is an important complexity class of counting problems (not decision problems).
 Classes like IP and AM are defined using Interactive proof systems.
 ALL is the class of all decision problems.